Teaching Discrete Mathematics 1 (TD1)

 Discrete maths features in all AS/A level Further Mathematics specifications, albeit under different titles:

 - Discrete Mathematics - AQA and OCR A

 - Modelling with Algorithms - OCR B (MEI)

 Teaching Discrete Mathematics 1 (TD1) is a sustained professional development course for teachers wishing to build their confidence in teaching this content, and covers the discrete maths material common to all AS level Further Mathematics specifications.

-- eight live online tutorials
+- nine live online tutorials

 - two study days

 - access to online teaching and learning resources

 - email support from tutors and access to an online group forum